moneyprotocol/engineering/docs/sdk/lib-ethers.unsupportednetworkerror.md

 ## UnsupportedNetworkError class

-Thrown when trying to connect to a network where Liquity is not deployed.
+Thrown when trying to connect to a network where Moneyp is not deployed.

 <b>Signature:</b>